-All flash storage array is running SAN or NAS protocols on a set of controllers and is best when optimized software is engaged to take advantage of all enterprise SSD drives allowing very fast IOPs and throughput.
-All flash systems will not run spinning hard drives and must be all SSDs.
+All-flash storage array is running SAN or NAS protocols on a set of controllers and is best when optimized software is engaged to take advantage of all enterprise SSD drives allowing quick IOPs and throughout.
+All-flash systems will not run spinning hard drives and must be all SSDs.

 After data has been written to the primary storage site, new data can be written to that site, without having to wait for the secondary (remote) storage site to also finish writing data.
 Asynchronous Replication does not have the latency impact that synchronous replication does, but has the disadvantage of incurring data loss, should the primary site fail before the data has been written to the secondary site.

 New technology first introduced by Compellent around 2007.
 EMC and 3PAR also came on strong around 2008 with their solutions.
-Autotiering is most commonly referred to; data residing on two or three classes (performance) of storage.
+Auto tiering is most commonly referred to; data residing on two or three classes (performance) of storage.
 These would most commonly be today; SSD, 10k and 7200RPM drives.
 Autotirering resides on the controllers and as data is utilized by the user, data moves to the appropriate performance storage.
-Example, high speed data being written to the storage can write to SSD then move to lower cost 10k drives.
-Once the data becomes less required, the data can move to lower cost nearline 7200RPM archive drives.
+For example, high-speed data being written to the storage can write to SSD then move to lower-cost 10k drives.
+Once the data becomes less required, the data can move to lower-cost near-line 7200RPM archive drives.

 Allows backups to occur automatically at a designated time on set days of the week.

 The software used to create your backup data as a precaution against loss or damage of the original data.